Khalid-Siddiqi/Khalid-Siddiqi/README.md

 - Hi, I’m @Khalid-Siddiqi
 - I’m a Machine Learning and Computer Vision enthusiast.
-- I also fancy Computer Networking.
 - I’m currently a Senior at FAST NUCES Karachi,
-- I am also volunteering as a Beta Microsoft Student Ambassador.
 - I’m looking to participate in speed coding competitions on national and International levels.<br>
   ###   Programming Languages:
   * Node.js